zVitor-Emanuel/Olist_Data_Analysis/readme.md

 # Hi there
-I'm working on this project as part of the Triggo.ai technical case for the Data Engineering Trainee Program
+I'm working on this project as part of the triggo.ai technical case for the Data Engineering Trainee Program